ClimateImpactLab/carleton_mortality_2022/1_estimation/README.md

 If however, you do decide to run the regression generation scripts, they will be saved with the suffix `_public` so that they can be differentiated from the full sample regression `ster` files.

-### 3. Toggle desired outputs and run master do file, `estimate.do`.
+### 3. Toggle desired outputs and run master file, `estimate.do`.
 `estimate.do` is the master script for this step of the analysis, relying upon code within the subfolders of `1_estimation` to produce tables and figures related to the estimation of the temperature-mortality relationship.
-Following Carleton et al. (2022), the master script does the folowing:
+Following Carleton et al. (2022), the master script does the following:

 1. Estimates age-specific temperature-mortality relationships accounting for spatial heterogeneity in average income and climate.